Where is my refund of Wisconsin tax?

 If you have any questions regarding your corporation franchise or income tax refund, you may call (866) 947-7363 or check online at

-What kind of tax does Wisconsin have, and what are the tax rates?
+What kind of corporate tax does Wisconsin have, and what are the tax rates?

 Franchise tax applies to:

-- All domestic corporations (those organized under Wisconsin law) and
+- All domestic corporations (those organized under Wisconsin law) with nonexempt income and

 - Foreign corporations (those not organized under Wisconsin law) doing business in Wisconsin, except where taxation is exempted by statute or barred by federal law.